Support young people in taking their first steps into work

 The Boston College Careers Team regularly organise events throughout the year, such as university visits, Higher Education fairs, talks and external visitor stands.
 If you would like to get involved and offer your services, please contact our Information Line on 01205 313218 or by email and ask to speak to a member of the Careers Team.

 The College also has a yearly Career Programme, which will let you know when and which career services are being offer during the year, as well as Next Steps, delivered as part of a curriculum tutorial all about potential career pathways and next steps.
+For out of College hours Safeguarding support, please refer to our 'Safeguarding: What To Do Out Of College Hours' contact list.

 Need Some Information?